 Triple Point Income Service

-- 0.5% bonus for Wealth Club investors
+- 0.5% bonus for Wealth Club investors compared with going direct

 - Choose monthly interest or single payment at maturity

 - Invest as an individual or as a company

 - Available within an ISA for tax-free interest.
 Make a new subscription or transfer existing ISAs

 - Secured against the lender’s assets – not individual loans

 - Attractive fee structure that aligns the interests of Triple Point with those of investors

 - Experienced manager with a strong track record

 - Minimum investment £1,000